More at rubyonrails.org:

 DELETE /comments/:id(.:format) comments#destroy sekret_comment_path

-Routing concerns allow you to declare common routes that can be reused inside other resources and routes.
+Routing concerns allow you to declare common routes that can be reused inside other resources.
 To define a concern, use a concern block:

 concern :commentable do